top of page

 Protein, in particular, is critical as we age.
 Adequate intake supports muscle protein synthesis, helps preserve lean mass and underpins strength and mobility, which are all key determinants of healthspan.
 There are also certain naturally occurring bioactives, such as spermidine, that can influence deeper cellular pathways linked to renewal, stress resistance and metabolic efficiency.

-Spermidine is a naturally occurring polyamine present in all living cells that plays a central role in cellular health including cell growth, mitochondrial function1 and, crucially, autophagy (2).
+Spermidine is a naturally occurring polyamine present in all living cells and plays a central role in cellular health including cell growth, mitochondrial function¹ and, crucially, autophagy².

 This growing understanding about the role that diet can play in longevity is driving interest in food-first ingredients that offer multifunctional health benefits.
 Combined with the fact that consumers are looking for solutions that are easy to incorporate into everyday behaviors – such as simply eating a meal – and attention is increasingly turning towards functional whole-food ingredients.